npolar/gouncer/README.md

   confirmation_message = "Thanks dude!
 Click for awesomeness: {{link}}"           # Confirmation mail message.
 Use the {{link}} pattern to inject the link into the message cancel_subject       = "Cancellation confirmation"                              # Cancellation mail subject cancel_message       = "Bummer dude!
 Click to cancel the awesomeness: {{link}}" # Cancellation mail message.
-Use the {{link}} pattern to inject the link into the message
+Use the {{link}} pattern to inject the link into the message whitelist_domains    = ["https://example.com/*"]                                # List of domains that are valid for registration handling

 ```